nmosman/team7aplus/LCD/README.md

 # Code for LCD

+## How it works:
+- Heart rate is converted into a string and printed on screen (updated every x ms)
+- Heart animation:
+    - Heart image is saved on flash mem as a sprite
+    - To animate it, we define an array that decribes the sprite's velocity at each point in time
+    - Update the position of the heart sprite with the current timeframe's velocity
+    - Loop through the animation

 ## TODO:
 - Position and resize the heart rate and heart animation
 - Change animation values to look good